 When to Treat for Fleas in the Rain

 If you live in a cold and wet climate, both K9 Advantix II and Frontline Plus are waterproof, meaning they can keep your pet flea-free even during a rain shower.
 Just apply the spot-on solution once a month, and you’re good to go.
 That fact is good to know for those living in hot and dry climates as well.
 Let your dog swim in that lake or jump in front of that garden hose!
 Your pet will still be protected from fleas afterward.

 When to Treat For Fleas in the Cold

 Ok, so you live somewhere that can be downright freezing.
 There’s only a high flea threat during a few months of the year.
 When should you begin to treat your dog?

-If you’re set on not providing your dog with year round flea protection, we recommend you begin treatment on your dog a few months before the peak flea season for your area.
-Find out when that will be by looking at the graph at the bottom of our map, which is based off your region’s historical weather data.
+If you’re set on not providing your dog with year-round flea protection, we recommend you begin treatment on your dog a few months before the peak flea season for your area.
+Find out when that will be by looking at the graph at the bottom of our map, which is based on your region’s historical weather data.

 Welcome to Tick Country

 Sadly, ticks don’t take vacations.
 Your pet can get bit by a tick year-round, depending on your home state.
 That means if your pet spends a good amount of time outside, you should seriously consider getting some strong tick protection.

 Our map shows the different types of ticks commonly found in the United States, some of which are most associated with certain diseases.
 Deer ticks can cause Lyme disease; American dog ticks can carry Rocky Mountain spotted fever, as well as cause tick paralysis; the Brown dog tick can cause Ehrlichiosis, which can become incurable; and Lone Star ticks can also carry Rocky Mountain spotted fever.